teamed/teamed.io/pages/policy.md

 For each merged pull request you get 10 minutes, if the quality is "good", according to [QA](/qa.html).

+{% par 33 %}
+Every few days the project is checked by the project manager, to detect mistakes in ticket planning, milestone organization, release discipline, etc.
+If any problems found, you as an architect get -100 points to your rating.
+If no problems found, you get 60 minutes.

 ## Quality Assurance (QA)

 {% par 24 %}